 Watch Chainlink Co-founder Sergey Nazarov announce CCIP at the Smart Contract Summit #1:

-The CCIP standard will be further secured through a newly invented risk management system called the Anti-Fraud Network.
-The Anti-Fraud Network will consist of decentralized oracle networks with independent committees of nodes that have the sole purpose of monitoring CCIP services for malicious activity and blockchain networks for liveness.
+The CCIP standard will be further secured through a newly invented risk management system called the Risk Management Network.
+The Risk Management Network will consist of decentralized oracle networks with independent committees of nodes that have the sole purpose of monitoring CCIP services for malicious activity and blockchain networks for liveness.
 Through this additional verification layer, emergency shutdowns can be automatically triggered, protecting users against potential black swan events.

 With over a hundred blockchain networks working with Chainlink, and many already supported on mainnet, Chainlink is the ideal infrastructure to serve as a credibly neutral protocol for cross-chain communication between all blockchain and layer 2 networks.
 With an ever-expanding collection of blockchains supported by Chainlink oracles, developers have access to the wide range of decentralized services they need to build increasingly advanced hybrid smart contract applications.